AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 The [XDM System overview](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html) is a great resource to learn about XDM Schema and related concepts such as field groups, types, classes, and data types.
 It provides a comprehensive understanding of the XDM data model and how to create and manage XDM schemas to standardize data across the enterprise.
 Explore it to gain a deeper understanding of the XDM schema and how it can benefit your data collection and management processes.

-## Create DataStream - Experience Platform
+## Create Datastream - Experience Platform

-A DataStream instructs the Platform Edge Network where to send the collected data.
+A Datastream instructs the Platform Edge Network where to send the collected data.
 For example, it can be sent to Experience Platform or Analytics, or Adobe Target.

 >[!VIDEO](https://video.tv.adobe.com/v/3418895?quality=12&learn=on)